biammsilva/vehicles-backend/README.md

         docker-compose exec web python manage.py collectstatic

     `note: your container must be running to execute this command.
-You can do this by open another terminal or running the docker-compose in the daemon mode: docker-compose up -d`
+You can do this by open another terminal or running the docker-compose in detached mode: docker-compose up -d`

 * Migrations:

         docker-compose exec web python manage.py migrate

     `note: your container must be running to execute this command.
-You can do this by open another terminal or running the docker-compose in the daemon mode: docker-compose up -d`
+You can do this by open another terminal or running the docker-compose in detached mode: docker-compose up -d`

 ### Run:

     docker-compose up -d

 `it will run at port 8000.
-Access the application with http://localhost:8000`
+Access the application with` http://localhost:8000

 ## Possible errors: